sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 {{< /language-toggle >}}

-For a complete list of configuration options, see the [agent reference][7].
+For a complete list of configuration options, Read the [agent reference][7].

 ### 3. Verify keepalive events